 All of Doom’s gameplay builds from a single point in its design – its projectile-based enemies.
 Bullet-based guns usually rely on hitscan, a technique where the program will register a hit if the weapon is pointing at a model when the trigger is pulled.
 Since there’s no need to even render a model for the bullet let alone calculate its physics, the game is able to dedicate processing power to other elements.

 Since projectile attacks have travel times and trajectories, they can be actively evaded if the player correctly anticipates their timing and angles.
 The difficulty is then predicated on the size of the group, the variety of its individual member’s attacks, and the terrain you’re fighting them in.
-This is the kernel for a construct that ultimately requires you to stay on the move while being aware of your surroundings, forcing you to remember where your attackers were and predict where they’ve moved.
+This ultimately requires you to stay on the move while being aware of your surroundings, forcing you to remember where your attackers were and predict where they’ve moved.

 Let’s talk about speed.
 OG is known for its blazing fast gunplay and the fleet-footed Marine, but a large part of that success is tied to the fact it controls on two planes.
 All you needed to do is line your gun’s Y Axis on an enemy and the shot automatically adjusted its elevation.
 The moment mouse input let you move three hundred and sixty degrees, things were inevitably going to be slowed down so you could aim.
 Doom 2016 emulated its freneticism by making the lengths of beats in the combat small, an organic byproduct of having many enemies triangulating their attacks and shooting within seconds of each other.